wailord284/AutomaticAURBuilding/README.md

 ## Configuration - Extra utilities (Optional)
-- The remaining scripts are all optional but may be useful
+- The remaining scripts are all optional but may be useful -xanmod-build.sh - A script which will build linux-xanmod and its versions with custom optimizatons (such as x86_64-v3 or zenv3)
+    * xanmodVersionInformation - Change this to store the versions information
+    * xanmodBuildDirectory - Change this to a spot for kernels to be built
+    * xanmodRepoDirectory - Change this to where the kernels will be moved once built and packaged
+    * xanmodKernelTypes - Change this to the types of Xanmod kernel you want to build
+    * packageCompressionExtension - Change this to the package extension
+    * xanmodArchTypes - Change this to the name and numeric value of the custom architectures you want to build for
 - aursort.sh - A script to sort and remove duplicate packages from your package lists
     * aurPackages - Change this to the list containing your desired packages
     * aurGitPackages - Change this to the list containing your desired git packages (this is optional)